-283. Planned adaptation to the health impacts of climate change comprises a broad range of public health interventions (also see Sector Assessment Report - Appendix 5).
+221. Planned adaptation to the health impacts of climate change comprises a broad range of public health interventions.
 Successful planned adaptation depends on an awareness of and information about the problem, on the existence of effective response strategies, and on the availability of the resources, information, and incentives to implement them.
-The main challenges in developing adaptation strategies for human health are to account for the diversity of health impairments, regional conditions, and adaptation actors, and for the large uncertainty about future changes in most climate-sensitive health risks.
-Adaptation options outlined in Table 6 include those for enhancing governance, building the knowledge base and awareness, and adapting the external environment to reduce health impacts of climate change.
+The main challenges in developing adaptation strategies for human health are to account for the diversity of health impairments, regional conditions and adaptation actors, and for the large uncertainty about future changes in most climate-sensitive health risks.
+Adaptation options outlined in Table 5 include those for enhancing governance, building the knowledge base and awareness and adapting the external environment to reduce health impacts of climate change.